 The Kitchen & Pantry

 I would be embarrassed to tell you how much Tupperware and storage containers with missing lids I had.
 Now I am buying glass storage containers in the same size with the same size lids..
 If you have unexpired, unopened food you won’t be using, donate it to the local food pantry. the need is great right now.
-I took time to clean out my kitchen and pantry.
+I took the time to clean out my kitchen and pantry.
 As I finish a shelf, I put down new contact paper to remind me which area was already done.

 Coats & Cold Weather Clothing

 Think about which coats, jackets, and other cold-weather clothing you haven’t worn.
 They take up so much room.
 Put them in the donation box and pass them on to someone who can use them.
 If you are unsure whether or not to keep something, ask yourself if you have worn it in the last two years.
 If the answer is no it definitely needs to go.
 My family lives on the east coast and I live in sunny California.
 I left a warm winter coat in their basement for each of my family members so we don’t have to pack that when we visit.

 It’s nice to have extra bedding and blankets but you only need one or two extra sets.
 Wash and then donate extra blankets and bedding to your favorite shelter.